Back to all terms

 Example:

-If you apply for a personal health insurance plan and the insurer issues a policy outlining your coverage for prescription drugs, dental care, and vision, that policy - along with your signed application - forms the insurance contract between you and the insurer.
+If you apply for a personal health and dental plan from a Canadian insurer such as Green Shield Canada and the insurer approves your application and issues a policy covering prescription drugs, dental care, and vision, then that policy document together with your signed application and any welcome-package documents forms the insurance contract between you and the insurer.
+The contract takes effect once the first premium is paid, and because it is designed to supplement provincial health coverage rather than duplicate it, only the benefits and terms written into that contract are enforceable.

 What to Watch For: